Augusta02/Web-Scraping/web_scrapping/README.md

 - BeautifulSoup
 - Selenium
 - Requests
 To achieve my goals.
 It also important that we understand HTML tags, ids, and classes, therefore basics of HTML.
-They would help us target the content we are in need of.
+They would help us target the content we are in need of